 The RSCDS Office, is conveniently located in the heart of Edinburgh, just down from Princes Street and Shandwick Place:

 Though there are Branches and Groups located around the world, the RSCDS office is the only physical location.
 All of our Branches and Groups are run by dedicated volunteers and have no set office.
 If you would like to get in touch with a Branch or Group, please use the finder in our menu.

-The closest train station to HQ is Haymarket.
-Exit out of the station and walk along Atholl Place towards downtown, which turns in to Shandwick Place.
-We are situated on the left hand side.
+The closest train station to the office is Haymarket.
+Exit from the station and walk along Atholl Place towards Princes St, which turns in to Shandwick Place.
+12 Coates Crescent is situated on the left-hand side.

 The Edinburgh Tram, which departs from Edinburgh Airport and takes you right through town, stops just outside of Coates Crescent.
 Get off at the stop right after Haymarket.

 Services 3, 4, 12, 18, 25, 26, 31, 33, 44 N3, N31, X31 and X70 all run by Coates Crescent, with stops situated within a short walk.
 In addition to these stops, if you are travelling by MegaBus or CityLink, services 900 from Glasgow and 909 from Dunblane go by Coates Crescent.
 Exit at the stop after Haymarket.
 Alternatively, the 100 Bus Service from the airport will take you past the office and the closest stop is only a short walk.

 If you have a general inquiry, or would like to provide us with feedback, we encourage you to send an email to: email@example.com.

 Members of the Management Board and Committees can be contacted through the RSCDS Office, so please get in touch and let us know who you would like to reach and we can assist.

 Please note that Management Board & Committee members do not work out of the RSCDS Office.